Photos taken at programs may be posted on social media, our website, or on printed material. Step to the side if you do not wish to be in them.

 EVENT TYPE: | Special Event | History | Book Discussions | Authors |

-The Sulphur Regional Branch houses a brick sculpture featuring historic figures and moments in Sulphur history that greet you upon entering the lobby.
+The Sulphur Regional Branch features a brick sculpture of historic figures and moments from Sulphur's history in the lobby.
+This location also offers meeting rooms of various sizes, study rooms, and public computers.